PIVOT 2026 Blog About Us PIVOT 2026 Conference - Learn More Login

 I have seen it happen too many times.
-A company chases sales with relentless energy.
-They celebrate big deals, ring bells for high revenue numbers, and post their wins on the company bulletin board.
+A company builds a sales-first culture and chases deals with relentless energy.
+They celebrate big wins, ring bells for high revenue numbers, and post their milestones on the company bulletin board.

 Then cash runs short.